Best Banner Ads: Examples of Remarkable Display Advertising

 The beauty of combining display advertising with data feeds is the sheer number of opportunities this hook-up provides.
 Take this bwin banner for the German football league.
 It’s utterly clear and works a treat.

 It’s worth nothing that according to AdSense the 300×600 banner is considered visually impactful and preferred by more and more brand advertisers.
 It’s also one of the fastest growing sizes by impressions.
+Read the case study about how Saxo Bank transformed its display campaigns.

 Video is an incredibly effective tool no matter what the channel.
 Georg Jensen’s business relies heavily on sales over the festive period, accounting for roughly 35% of their annual sales, so creating exceptional banner adverts are a necessity.